-Development Scenarios Workshops

 A second round of in-person workshops were conducted in June and July to explore potential building massing and layout alternatives, and solicit opinions about future, possible uses for a reimagined Clack Campus.
-During the hands-on workshops, participants used physical building blocks as a tool for creating modeling potential development scenarios, including thoughts about buildings and open spaces.
+During the hands-on workshops, participants used physical building blocks to model potential development scenarios, including buildings (both existing and new structures) and open spaces.
 Community members added flags to the models to identify the uses that they would like to see at the Clack Campus.
-All of the models were documented and used as the basis for developing alternative approaches to density, open space and preferred uses for the site.
+All of the models were documented and used as the basis for creating a set of alternative redevelopment scenarios for the site.

 Affinity Group Meetings

 In addition to the public workshops, LC and LU conducted a series of affinity group meetings to help ensure that the Clack Campus planning process included the voices of marginalized populations, particularly those who have historically been less represented in past planning processes, and people who have been disproportionately impacted by redevelopment projects in and around Lawrenceville.
 Some of these groups were identified by community members, during the public workshops, as target populations that the future development could serve.
 LC and LU staff reached out directly to these affinity groups, engaging them in a more focused set of workshops, and focusing their voices and expertise on how the future, redeveloped Clack Campus could best serve them.
 Affinity groups included:

 - Seniors

-- People with Disabilities
+- People with disabilities

-- Displaced Residents, with a focus on Black residents
+- Displaced residents, with a focus on Black residents

-- Immigrants & Refugees
+- Immigrants and refugees

 - Families, with a focus on single moms

 The campus development guidelines included in this document are based on the community values and goals articulated during this participatory planning process, expressing views about topics including public benefits, physical accessibility, future uses, open space, density, and building reuse.
-A summary of affinity group feedback is provided in the Appendix of this document.